hunterdyar/Pinch/README.md

-# Pipes 'n Vecs
+# Pinch
+This is an experimental stack-based programming language for procedurally creating vector graphics.

 ## About
-This is an experimental language for procedurally creating vector graphics.

 It transpiles code into SVG.

-It's a programming language designed to feel a bit like a markup language, oriented around pipelines.
+It's a programming language designed to feel a bit like a markup language, oriented around pipelines operations and a stack.

 It allows you to describe how you want your SVG's to look at a more intuitive and higher level than writing XML.

+It's called pinch because it's small.
+When discussing the project with a friend, they were talking about all of the features that could be added.
+I held up my thumb and forefinger in a pinch gesture as I explained "No, that's great but no. Scope down!"

 ## Why?
 This is a design research project.
 My goal is not to "finish", although I am pleased with the prototype so far.
 There are a few questions/design spaces I hope to explore: